Toricity in families of Fano varieties: Introduction

 \subsection{Acknowledgements}

-We thank Stefano Filipazzi, J\'anos Koll\'ar, and Burt Totaro for helpful conversations and comments.
+We are grateful to J\'anos Koll\'ar and Burt Totaro for suggesting Theorem~\ref{thm:toric-constructible-any}, and to Brendan Hassett for suggesting Theorem~\ref{thm:rat-fam}.
+We also thank Louis Esser and Stefano Filipazzi for helpful conversations and comments, and we thank the anonymous referee for their careful reading and helpful comments.
 Part of this work was carried out while the authors were visiting the Yau Mathematical Sciences Center at Tsinghua University, and we thank Caucher Birkar and Spring Ma for their hospitality.